vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 ## Waiting on multiple mailboxes, the event loop

 In the Boing demo we have two types of messages possible.
-We will receive GUI messages on our `main` mailbox plus we will use the declared `timer` mailbox to pump our animation routine.
+We will receive GUI messages in our `main` mailbox plus we will use the declared `timer` mailbox to pump our animation routine.

-After the mailbox selection is created we ask the system to send us a message, to the `timer` mailbox !, after a certain time period has passed, each time we receive this `frame` time event, we restart the timer and run our animation code.
+After the mailbox selection is created we ask the system to send us a message, to the `timer` mailbox !, after a certain time period has passed.
+Each time we receive this `frame` time event, we restart the timer and run our animation code.

-We distinguish between the two possible types of message by using the index that the `(mail-select)` function returns to us.
+We distinguish between the two possible types of message by use of the index that the `(mail-select)` function returns to us.
 This function will block until one of the mailboxes has mail.
-The first to do so will unblock the call and return the index of the mailbox that has mail.
-The mail message is not read, just the index is returned so we can know what has happened.
+The first to do so will unblock the call and return the index of the first mailbox that has mail.
+The mail message is not read, just the index is returned so we know what has happened.

 We read the message from that selection index mailbox and then decide what action to take based on the index value: